How to Use RUV

 Starting the session

-The Rapport Session is started by simply calling Start on the component.
-For example this can be done in the BeginPlay call of a blueprint.
+The Rapport Session is started by calling Start on the component.
+You must also pass this function a reference to the Rapport audio source that you wish to use for audio input.
+As for where the Start function should be called, one example would be in the BeginPlay call of a blueprint.

 Creating the player component